Winter: The Season of the Water Element

 When Water is out of balance

-We are in survival mode of “fight or flight”.
+We are in the survival mode of “fight or flight”.
 We feel so weak that even when we fight we know we are going to lose.
 When the Kidney Qi is weak, there can be problems with water metabolism, urination, fertility, or sexuality.
 This person could be anxious, fearful, and withdrawn, and in more severe cases, phobic with extreme activation of adrenaline and stress hormones and a tendency for fits of despair, anger, depression and powerlessness.
-When the Kidney Qi starts to weaken, dark circles or pouches appear under the eyes, weakness in the legs and knees, lower back pain, fatigue, bad teeth, loss of hearing, frequent urination, incontinence, osteoporosis, cold extremities, declining sexual vigour, kidney stones, and baldness.
+When the Kidney Qi starts to weaken, dark circles or pouches appear under the eyes, weakness in the legs and knees, lower back pain, fatigue, bad teeth, loss of hearing, frequent urination, incontinence, osteoporosis, cold extremities, declining sexual vigor, kidney stones, and baldness.
 Kidney Qi declines with aging.
 There may be diminished hearing or ringing in the ears.
 In menopause, the Kidney Yin declines, which is associated with classic signs of heat and dryness – hot flashes, night sweats, dry skin, and mucous membranes.